juliayemin/sql-challenge/README.md

 To set up the database, followed these steps:

-1. Start by running the PostgreSQL server and log in using PGAdmin4.
+1. Started by running the PostgreSQL server and log in using PGAdmin4.
-2. Create a new database named `company_db`.
+2. Created a new database named `company_db`.
 3. Imported each CSV file as a new table within database.
 Made sure to set the appropriate data types and primary keys.

 The following tables are included: